VinceW31/SONOFF_OTA/PlatformIO/README.md

 Then in the Platformio.ini file uncomment the ; upload protocol....... line (by removing the; at the fromt of it) Also change the IP address in the next line to the IP address you recorded in the steps above, then uncomment that line too.

-Select Verify again to compile the code once more and then Upload the amended file to the SONOFF via WiFi (no need to press the SONOFF button to put it in programming mode any more).
+Select Verify again to compile the code once more and then Upload the amended file to the SONOFF via WiFi OTA (no need to press the SONOFF button to put it in programming mode any more).

 After successful upload, open Google Chrome and in the address bar type in the IP address for the SONOFF again.
 This time the SONOFF control screen should open and display the correct IP address as you just entered it in the Arduino file.
 This confirms the file was uploaded successfully to the SONOFF via WiFi.